ypinhsuan/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3a.
-Student not found.
+No students found.

     * 3a1.
-Tutor's Pet shows that student is not found.
+Tutor's Pet displays a message that no students are found.

       Use case ends.